suinleelab/AIControl.jl/README.md

 AIControl makes ChIP-seq assays **easier**, **cheaper**, and **more accurate** by imputing background data from mass control data available in public.

+Here is an overview of AIControl framework form our paper.
 ![alt text](images/concept.png)

 *Figure 1: (a) Comparison of AIControl to other peak calling algorithms. (left) AIControl